nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 * `location`: the location in the heap where a single extent of source data resides.
 The user application usually places this data via `sdr_malloc()`, which will be discussed later.
 * `offset`: the offset within the source data object where the first byte of the ZCO should be placed.
 * `length`: the length of the ZCO to be created.
-* `coarsePriority`: this sets the Class of Service (COS) for the bundle as an inherited feature from BPv6.
+* `coarsePriority`: this sets the bundle's Class of Service (COS) as an inherited feature from BPv6.
 Although COS is not specified in BPv7, ION API supports this feature when creating ZCOs.
-From lowest to the higher priority, it can be set to `BP_BULK_PRIORITY` (value =0), `BP_STD_PRIORITY` (value = 1), or `BP_EXPEDITED_PRIORITY` (value = 2).
+From the lowest to the highest priorities, it can be set to the following values:
+	- `BP_BULK_PRIORITY` (value =0)
+	- `BP_STD_PRIORITY` (value = 1), or
+	- `BP_EXPEDITED_PRIORITY` (value = 2)
-* `finePriority`: this is inherented from BPv6 COS and it is the finer grain priority levels (level 0 to 254) within the class of `BP_STD_PRIORITY`.
-Typically this is set to the value of 0.
+* `finePriority`: this is inherited from BPv6 COS and is the finer grain priority level (level 0 to 254) within the `BP_STD_PRIORITY` class.
+The default value is 0.
-* `acct`: The accounting category for the ZCO, it is either `ZcoInbound` (0), `ZcoOutbound` (1), or `ZcoUnknown` (2).
-If a ZCO is created for the purpose of transmission to another node, this parameter is typically set to `ZcoOutbound`.
+* `acct`: The accounting category for the ZCO, which is either `ZcoInbound` (0), `ZcoOutbound` (1), or `ZcoUnknown` (2).
+If a ZCO is created for transmission to another node, this parameter is typically set to `ZcoOutbound`.
-* `*attendant`: the semaphore that blocks return of the function until the necessary resources has been allocated in the SDR for the creation of the ZCO
+* `*attendant`: the semaphore that blocks the return of the function until the necessary resources have been allocated in the SDR for the creation of the ZCO

 Return Value

-* *location of the ZCO*: success; the requested space has become available and the ZCO has been created to hold the user data
+* Location of the ZCO: on success, the requested space has become available, and the ZCO has been created to hold the user data
-* ((Object) -1): the function has failed
+* `((Object) -1)`: the function has failed
-* 0: either attendant was `NULL` and sufficient space for the first extent of the ZCO was not immediately available - OR - the function was interrupted by `ionPauseAttendant` before space for the ZCO became available.
+* `0`: either the attendant was `NULL` and sufficient space for the first extent of the ZCO was not immediately available, or the function was interrupted by `ionPauseAttendant` before space for the ZCO became available.

 Example Call